What are the latest rules in the UK?

 If quarantine measures are in place, where would I quarantine?

-We will have a designated quarantine residence at Bell Cambridge, with fortnightly intake starting 3 August 2020.
-If quarantine measures are still required by 1 September 2020 at Bell London, we may need to transfer affected students to Bell Cambridge to study and stay in our designated Cambridge residence.
+We will have a designated quarantine residence at Bell Cambridge, with fortnightly intake.
+If quarantine measures are required for students studying at Bell London, they may need to stay in our designated Cambridge residence and study online before commencing studies at Bell London school.

 What happens if I need to quarantine?